vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 </a>

 The model I have is the Philips P Line 498P9Z/00 (model from 2021).
-Newer version of this one are now available, with even better screens with the same dimensions.
+Newer versions of this one are now available, with even better screens and the same dimensions.

 <a href="images/philips_49inch_screen.webp">
 <img src="images/philips_49inch_screen.webp" alt="Philips 49 inch curved monitor" width="450px" />